DSV Alvin: Overhauls and Improvements

 Over the years, Alvin has undergone many overhauls to improve its equipment and extend its lifetime.
-In 2001, among other equipment, motor controllers and computer systems were added.
 The current Alvin is the same as the original vessel in name and general design only.
 All components of the vessel, including the frame and personnel sphere, have been replaced at least once.
 Alvin is completely disassembled every three to five years for a complete inspection.
-A new robotic arm was added in 2006.